restfulapi/intro-restful-api-slides/restful-api-overview.md

 <br />
 <br />
 <br />
-So... how come nobody does it right?
+So... how come so many APIs aren't right?